Quirinus

 In Roman mythology and religion, Quirinus (/kwɪˈraɪnəs/ kwi-RY-nəs, [kᶣɪˈriːnʊs]) is an early god of the Roman state.
-In Augustan Rome, Quirinus was also an epithet of Janus, as Janus Quirinus.
+In Augustan Rome, Quirinus was also an epithet of Janus, Mars, and Jupiter.

 Name

 Attestations

 The name of god Quirinus is recorded across Roman sources as Curinus, Corinus, Querinus, Queirinus and QVIRINO, also as fragmented IOVI.
 CYRIN[O].
 The name is also attested as a surname to Hercules as Hercules Quirinus.

 Etymology

 The name Quirīnus probably stems from Latin quirīs, the name of Roman citizens in their peacetime function.
 Since both quirīs and Quirīnus are connected with Sabellic immigrants into Rome in ancient legends, it may be a loanword.
 The meaning "wielder of the spear" (Sabine quiris, 'spear', cf. Janus Quirinus), or a derivation from the Sabine town of Cures, have been proposed by Ovid in his Fasti 2.477-480.

-Some scholars have interpreted the name as a contraction of *Co-Virīnus (originally the protector of the community, cf. cūria < *co-viria), descending from an earlier *Co-Wironos, itself from the Proto-Indo-European noun wihₓrós ("man").
-Linguist Michiel de Vaan argues that this etymology "is not credible phonetically and not very compelling semantically."
+Some scholars have interpreted the name as a contraction of *co-viri-nus ("god of the assemblymen", cf. cūria < *co-viria), descending from an earlier *co-wironos, itself from the Proto-Indo-European noun wihₓrós ("man").
+Linguist Michiel de Vaan argues that this etymology "is not credible phonetically and not very compelling semantically".